 Dry Eye Compress

 A dry eye compress can help you ease the pain or discomfort you face because of dry eye, pink eye, stye or muscle spasms.
-The deep penetrating moist heat treatment provides instant relief from dry, itchy eyes.
+Warm compresses are commonly recommended as supplemental therapy for dry eye to heat the eyelids and help soften any obstructing materials in the oil glands along the eyelid.
+This in turn helps stabilize the tear film and promotes a healthy ocular surface.
 We carry the OcuSci™ Dry Eye Compress which comes with a machine-washable cover and storage bag.
 It helps in avoiding bacterial or fungal growth, unlike seed and grain products.

 Low Vision Aids